-The College Access Program inspires participants to envision the role that post-secondary education plays on their path to well-paid and sustainable careers.
-Reporting to the Director, College Access Program, the counselor is a motivated and passionate professional who has demonstrated case-management experience with non-traditional students, and prior experience in youth development, college access, or college success programming.
-As a key team member, the counselor is responsible for providing one-to-one advisement to participants with a diverse range of needs and pathways to and through post-secondary education; facilitating educational workshops; and collaborating with internal and external stakeholders to support participant outcomes.
+The College Access Program inspires participants to envision the role that post-secondary education plays on their path to sustainable, well-paid careers.
+Reporting to the Director, College Access Program, the counselor is a motivated and passionate professional who has demonstrated case-management experience with opportunity youth, and prior experience in youth development, college access, or college success programming.
+As a key team member, the counselor is responsible for providing one-to-one advisement to participants with a diverse range of needs and pathways to and through post-secondary education, facilitating educational workshops, and collaborating with internal and external stakeholders to support participant outcomes.

 Essential Duties and Responsibilities:

 -Utilize a holistic and youth-development approach to plan, implement and track all aspects of the college admissions and matriculation process for participants across OBT program sites, including:

 - Developing service plans that include short and long-term educational and career goals to help participants envision their future pathways.

 - Familiarizing participants with the various colleges and advanced training institutions.